search Menu

 Access to Work can help pay for work-related support you may need because of your vision impairment, for example:

-• aids and equipment to allow you to carry out your job role effectively
+Access to Work will only award the minimum requirement for aids and equipment to allow you to carry out your job role effectively.

-• funding travel costs to and from work if you can’t use available public transport or if you need help to adapt your vehicle
+Access to Work can provide funding for travel costs to and from work if you can’t use available public transport or if you need help to adapt your vehicle.
+When applying make sure you state if you have a National Entitlement Card that provides free travel, otherwise you will be charged a minimum travel rate by Access to Work.

 Am I eligible?